sparkles-dev/ng-router-for-functional-programmers/README.md

 }
 ```

-`barGuard` serves as a factory provider function and returns a lambda expression, a so-called arrow function in TypeScript terms.
+`barGuard` serves as a factory function and returns a lambda expression, a so-called arrow function in TypeScript terms.
 The call signature of the lambda is equivalent to that defined by the `canActivate()` function in the `CanActivate` interface.

 The guard implementation must yet be hooked into Angular's dependency injection.
 For that purpose, a factory provider will be registered with `{ provide: BAR_GUARD_TOKEN, useFactory: barGuard }`.
-In the route definition, the guard is referenced by `BAR_GUARD_TOKEN`, i.e. `canActivate: [ BAR_GUARD_TOKEN ]`.
+In the route definition, the guard is referenced by that token, i.e. `canActivate: [ BAR_GUARD_TOKEN ]`.

 When activating the '/bar' route, Angular resolves the token, executes the factory function,
 and calls the lambda expression returned by the factory.
 The return value of the lambda expression tells the router to either allow (returning `true`)
 or deny (returning `false`) navigation.
-If allowed, the component shows up on the screen telling you that "bar works!".
+If allowed, a component shows up on the screen telling you that "bar works!".

 Using the guard in a route definition looks a little bit different for the object-oriented and the functional approach.
 The following code snippet gives us a good understanding showing how things are wired up: